Giddyware/invoice-manager/README.md

 2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.
 3. Share your solution on other social channels like LinkedIn.

-We provide templates to help you share your solution once you've submitted it on the platform.
-Please do edit them and include specific questions when you're looking for feedback.

 **Have fun building!** 🚀